Ashu-00/AutoEncodersAndGANs/README.md

-# AutoEncodersAndGenerators
+# AutoEncodersAndGANs
-Implementation of Popular Autoencoders and Generators.
+Implementation of Popular Autoencoders and GANs.

+### List of Autoencoders Implemented-
+- Vanilla
+- Sparse
+- Denoising
+- Variational
+- Implementation of MNIST digit generation.